-The fair value of the Company's cash, receivables, accounts payable and accrued liabilities, approximates carrying value, due to their short-term nature.
+The fair value of the Company's cash and cash equivalents, receivables, accounts payable and accrued liabilities, approximates carrying value, due to their short-term nature.
 Fair value of other assets approximates the carrying value as they are recorded at market interest rate.
 The Company is exposed to varying degrees to a variety of financial instrument related risks: